Harvey County firefighters creating task force to battle wildfires

 “Because the nature of grass fires and the way we fight them has changed quite a bit over the last couple of years,” said Fire Chief VanSchaick.

-The task force includes Halstead, Newton, and Hesston fire departments.
+The task force includes Halstead, Newton, and Hesston fire.
 All working together to control grass fires within the county.

 “So when we get the call they get the call at the same time and they’ll send us one or two units depending on what we’re up against,” said Fire Chief VanSchaick.